paddyw2/Team075/README.md

 ### To Do for Task 5

 Add clicking functionality and computer moves.
 The game must also select a first player at random.

+#### Misc Tasks

+Scoreboard
+Research into displaying some form of pop up messages or end of game messages.
+Design exit button
+Anything you think of!